-The objective of this study was to evaluate disease stage-associated differences in receptor tyrosine kinase (RTK) signaling in A549 cells using pretreatment sera from cases of pathologically-confirmed lung adenocarcinoma at various stage of disease progression or control cases derived from a lung cancer screening study.
-This was accomplished as a means to explore the hypothesis that circulating concentrations of decoy receptors and/or ligands, as well as disease-specific ligand degradation all regulate RTK signaling in vivo.
+In this webinar, Dr. Borgia will discuss a study in which he evaluates differences in receptor tyrosine kinase (RTK) signaling in A549 cells using pretreatment sera from cases of lung adenocarcinoma at various stages compared to controls.
+This research was designed to explore the hypothesis that circulating concentrations of decoy receptors and/or ligands, as well as disease-specific ligand degradation, all regulate RTK signaling in vivo.

 What will you learn?